-- internal testing to demonstrate compliance with the substantially all and predominant tests within each classification of benefits for a health plan. - C. Separate consolidated report for large group health plans.
-The Department may require a health care insurer that issues large group health plans to file a consolidated report that demonstrates compliance with the substantially all and predominant tests within each classification of benefits for a sample of large group health plans with similar benefit structures. - D. Special rule for FRs Prescription Drug Classification.
+- C. Separate consolidated report for large group health plans.
+The Division may require a health insurer that issues large group health plans to file a report that demonstrates compliance with the substantially all and predominant tests within each classification of benefits for health plans with similar benefit structures. - D. Special rule for FRs Prescription Drug Classification.
 The multi-tiered prescription drug benefits exception of A.R.S. § 20-3502(D)(1) applies to the FRs for the prescription drug classification.
 For example, a health plan applies 4 tiers as follows: Tier 1: Generic Drugs for which the health plan pays 90%; Tier 2: Preferred Brand-name Drugs for which the health plan pays 80%; Tier 3: Non-preferred Brand-name Drugs for which the health plan pays 60%; and Tier 4: Specialty Drugs for which the health plan pays 50%.
 These FRs are applied without regard to whether a drug is prescribed for Med/Surg or MH/SUD benefits.
 In addition, the process for certifying a particular drug within a tier complies with the rules for NQTLs.
-Therefore, the FRs applied to prescription drug benefits meet the parity requirements under MHPAEA. - E. Special rules for FRs and QTLs. - 1.
-In-network Classifications.
+Therefore, the FRs applied to prescription drug benefits meet the parity requirements under MHPAEA. - E. Special rules for FRs and QTLs. - In-network Classifications.
 The multiple network tiers exception of A.R.S. § 20-3502(D)(2) applies to the FRs and QTLs for the in-network classifications.
 For example, a health plan has 2 tiers of in-network providers: Tier 1: Preferred provider; and Tier 2: Participating provider.
 Placement of a provider into a tier complies with the rules for NQTLs and is determined without regard to whether the provider specializes in the treatment of Med/Surg conditions or MH/SUD disorders.
 The in-network classifications are divided into 2 subclassifications: 1.
 In-network preferred; and 2.
 In-network participating.
 The health plan does not impose any FR or QTL on MH/SUD benefits in either subclassification that is more restrictive than the predominant FR or QTL that applies to all Med/Surg benefits in each subclassification.
-Therefore, the FRs or QTLs applied to the in-network subclassifications that reflect the provider tiers meet the parity requirements under MHPAEA. - 2.
-Outpatient Classifications.
+Therefore, the FRs or QTLs applied to the in-network subclassifications that reflect the provider tiers meet the parity requirements under MHPAEA.

+2. Outpatient Classifications.
 The sub-classification permitted for the office visits exception of A.R.S. § 20-3502(D)(3) applies to the FRs and QTLs for the outpatient classifications.
 For example, a health plan divides the outpatient, in-network classification into 2 subclassifications: 1.
 In-network office visits; and 2.
 All other outpatient, in-network items and services.
 The health plan does not impose any FR or QTL on MH/SUD benefits in either subclassification that is more restrictive than the predominant FR or QTL that applies to Med/Surg benefits in each subclassification.
 Therefore, the FRs or QTLs applied to the outpatient subclassifications for office visits and all other outpatient items and services meet the parity requirements under MHPAEA.

 The health plan cannot use a subclassification for generalists and specialists.
 The only subclassifications permitted for the in-network classifications are: 1.
 Office visits (such as physician visits); and 2.
 All other outpatient items and services (such as outpatient surgery, facility charges for day treatment centers, laboratory charges, or other medical items).